Capital costing

 Due to the high risk and low return on cinema builds, venture capitalists are unlikely to finance cinemas.
 Most of the money is private capital with some public sector capital subsidy.

-Picturehouses (previously City Screen), for example were very successful in the late 1990s in securing Arts Council England Lottery funds for investment in a number of buildings in York, Cambridge, Exeter and Stratford (London).
+Picturehouse Cinemas were very successful in the late 1990s in securing Arts Council England Lottery funds for investment in a number of buildings in York, Cambridge, Exeter and Stratford (London).
 Bank loans and tax efficient investments such as sale and leaseback are also typically used to finance commercial independent cinemas.
 It is usual to build a package of finance that includes a number of different elements.
-It is also not unusual to take an incremental approach, perhaps refurbishing or fitting out only one or two of the screens to begin with and raising further finance at some later date.
+It is also not unusual to take an incremental approach, perhaps refurbishing or fitting out only one or two of the screens to begin with and raising further finance at a later date.

-The sources of funding include the normal range of commercial funds plus, when appropriate, public funding from local authorities, further education institutions, the Private Finance Initiative, Arts Councils and Heritage Lottery Funds.
+Funding sources include the normal range of commercial funds plus, when appropriate, public funding from local authorities, further education institutions, and the Heritage Lottery Fund.
 When you are approaching any publicly funded body for support it is worth remembering that you will need to prepare your case for funding in just as much detail as you would for a private sponsor.

 Sometimes there is an assumed leniency by organisations that apply for public funding.
 If anything, these bodies are more stringent in their monitoring, as they have to be publicly accountable for any monies spent and often have to produce performance analyses of their funded clients.